Homies-Tech-Innovation/aethel/CONTRIBUTING.md

 - Join our [Discord server](https://discord.com/invite/HP2YPGSrWU) to discuss your ideas directly with maintainers.
 - GitHub comment sections may receive slower responses.
-- Ensure you’ve reviewed the **Discord Rules** outlined in [README.md](./README.md) before joining.
+- Ensure you've reviewed the **Discord Rules** outlined in [README.md](./README.md) before joining.

+## 📘 Documentation

+All application architecture and design decisions are documented in our `docs/` folder.
+Before starting on an issue, we recommend:

+- Reading the relevant documentation for context.
+- Understanding the overall architecture and patterns we follow.
+- Asking questions in Discord if anything is unclear.

+Following our documentation ensures your contributions align with the project's vision and increases the likelihood of your PR being merged.

 ## 💡 Pro Tip

 Read through the project documentation and existing issues before starting your contribution.
 Understanding the context makes your PRs stronger, more aligned, and more likely to be merged quickly.

-Together, we’re building a smarter, more delightful writing experience — welcome aboard!
+Together, we're building a smarter, more delightful writing experience — welcome aboard!